manujjoshi/manujjoshi/README.md

 🌱 I am currently working as a Data Scientist in R&D team in a product-based(IKIO) & service-based(METCO Engineering Inc.) company.

-🌱 I use Heroku and Azure for deployment purposes.
+🌱 I use Netlify, Vercel, Streamlit-Cloud, Heroku, and Azure for deployment purposes.

 🌱 MLOps and MLFLOW on Azure and Databricks ML.

 🌱 Worked on DevOps, Docker, Kubernetes, Linux, and API Testing.

-🌱 I use Streamlit and Gradio for frontend purposes.
+🌱 I use React, Streamlit, and Gradio for frontend purposes.

 🌱 I use Flask, Fast API, and Django for API development.